Maki-science/easyCHAMP/README.md

 <!-- badges: end -->

 Evaluate a bulk of csv files in one directory, produced by purrency.
 It will count occurences of of fibres, fragments, spheres and pixels, as well as size fractions (<10, 10-20, 20-50, 50-100, 100-150, 150-200,..., >500) for each polymer.
 Each file (i.e., each measurement) is evaluated separately, as well as summarized for all files (i.e., one sample).
+For each sample a new excel file will be generated
+    in the folder where the files are placed.

 I've written this package for the TOEKI working group of the university of bayreuth, to allow simple and (almost) bulletproof application.